 The specific questions to be asked in the consultation were initially developed with the communications workstream and further iteration will be developed with the system Communications Task and Finish Group, the Programme's Patient, Staff and Stakeholder Advisory Group (PSSAG) and an independent research/engagement organisation to ensure we design clear and non-leading questions.
 There will be a mixture of ranking style questions, asking people how strongly they agree or disagree with specific points plus open questions with a free text response.

-It will be clearly stated that we are not asking people to choose their preferred option, but we will record it if people do so.
-Naturally, not all of the proposed options will appeal to everyone, and there will be lots of different views about which is best, and what alternatives we might consider.
+Naturally, not all of the proposed options will appeal to everyone, and there will be lots of different views about which is best, and what alternatives we might consider, including any variants on the options put forward.